What is Boba?

 Boba is the name of chewy, bouncy tapioca pearls as well as the delicious drink that contains them.
 Learn more about boba, from its origins to the many varieties.

 As an ingredient, boba refers to tapioca balls.
-The bouncy black pearls, sometimes called bubbles, are made from tapioca starch that is extracted from cassava root.
+The bouncy black balls, sometimes called bubbles, are made from tapioca starch that is extracted from cassava, a root vegetable that grows in tropical climates.

 RELATED: Bubble Tea with Cold Foam